jasondchambers/agileplanner/docs/README.md

     - '2023-10-10'
 ```

-Given this, we can generate a capacity spreadsheet (CSV) broken down by person and by day for each person on the team
-for any time period.
+Given this, we can generate a capacity spreadsheet (CSV) broken down by person and by day for each person on the team for any time period.

+You can easily combine teams together enabling capacity to be calculated for an entire organization.

+A pandas DataFrame can easily be created from the team capacity, enabling querying and exploring of the available capacity.
+For example, you might want to query how much capacity you have for QE or Documentation.

 ## Epic scheduling tools